 Substack takes 10% of users' paid subscription revenue

-If you plan to monetize your newsletter with ads, you have to do it manually.
-That means engaging with advertisers or sponsors yourself, agreeing on prices and terms in advance, and then inserting the ad into your newsletter.
 Of course, you can also go through ad platforms instead, but either way, it's more manual work for you.
 Substack's not really built with that kind of strategy in mind, so it can feel quite clunky and time-consuming compared to other platforms.

-With Beehiiv, instead of taking a cut, users need to be on the platform’s Scale paid plan or above to qualify for paid subscriptions.
+With Beehiiv, instead of taking a cut, users need to be on the platform’s Scale paid plan (which starts at $49/month) or above to qualify for paid subscriptions.
 So it’s definitely pricier to get started, though this should pay off quickly if you have enough paid subscribers – making it a better deal over time.
 While Beehiiv won’t charge any fees for your premium subscription's revenue, its payment partner, Stripe, does apply their regular fee of 2.9% plus $0.30 per transaction.

 Next to that, there is also the Beehiiv ad network, an easy way to find advertisers and sponsors for your newsletter.
 See how this Beehiiv user makes up to $4,000/month with his marketing newsletter.